MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

     	Set-AIPScannerConfiguration -Enforce On -Schedule Always

     There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and what is logged in the reports.
 In addition, if your Azure Information Protection policy includes the setting that requires a justification message to lower the classification level or remove protection, specify that message by using this cmdlet.
-Use the PowerShell help, `Get-Help Set-AIPScannerConfiguration -detailed`, for more information about each configuration setting.
+Use the following PowerShell help command for more information about each configuration setting: `Get-Help Set-AIPScannerConfiguration -detailed`

 2. Make a note of the current time and start the scanner again by running the following command: